cap-js/docs/java/change-tracking.md

   }
 }, ...);
 ```

-You can combine all arguments to define filters for the conditions like "filter all text elements of a certain entity"
-or "filter the elements with certain annotation that are found in the certain types".
-Keep in mind that `element` is nullable (in case when collections are evaluated) and type is always structured for an associations.

 Filters cannot limit the nature of the changes your visitor will observe and are always positive.